 Latest From Andy Beer

-The Canadian Pest Management Regulatory Agency (PMRA) has confirmed the continued registration of herbicide products containing ferrous sulfate following a re-evaluation of the active ingredient.
+The Canadian Pest Management Regulatory Agency (PMRA) has proposed the continued registration of all uses of the insecticide, pyriproxyfen, following a re-evaluation of the active ingredient.

 US biopesticide company Marrone Bio Innovations (MBI – Davis, California) is developing a bioherbicide that has demonstrated control of Palmer amaranth (Amaranthus palmeri) approaching that of a post-emergence chemical herbicide, the company claims.